spolu/settle/site/content/documentation.md

 ```

 Commiting this transaction to the network requires the mint **corewars.org**
-and **foo.bar** to syncrhonize their state.
+and **foo.bar** to synchronize their state.
 They do so using the algorithm
 described in the next subsections.

 #### Transaction creation and reservation